 Stapelia flavopurpurea Marloth

-Stapelia flavopurpurea is a succulent that forms clumps of decumbent green stems that acquire a purple color when are exposed to full sun.
-Flowers are little, star-shaped, and range in color from bright yellow to greenish with maroon overtones and centers.
+Stapelia flavopurpurea is a small succulent that forms clumps of decumbent green stems that acquire a purple color when are exposed to full sun.
+Flowers are star-shaped and range in color from bright yellow to greenish with maroon overtones and centers.
 They have a light sweet smell like beeswax, unusual in the Stapelia group.
 According to the temperatures, the flowers generally appear in summer or fall.

 How to Grow and Care